The Best Diapers for Blowouts

 Do blowouts mean the diaper is too small?

 If your baby is constantly having diaper blowouts, it is highly likely that your baby’s diaper is too small.
 This could be because the diaper itself isn’t big enough, or just that your baby has maxed out the absorbency for that size of the diaper.
 As you size up on diapers, the amount of absorbency goes up also.

 Diaper blowouts are totally normal, somewhat.
 If you’re experiencing diaper blowouts on a regular basis, you’ll want to try to figure out what’s causing the diaper blowouts.
 But in general, at some point in their lives, most babies will experience a diaper blowout.

-The bottom line is that most baby’s experience a diaper blowout here and there.
+The bottom line is that most babies experience a diaper blowout here and there.
 The goal is to always make sure that your baby has a diaper that is comfortable and fits well.
 Check that the leg cuffs are applied correctly, as well as the tabs on the front of the diaper.
 From that point forward, you just have to see how your baby does in that type of diaper.
-From my personal experiences, these are the best diapers for blowouts!
+From my personal experience, these are the best diapers for blowouts!

 MORE Awesome Baby Stuff!

 How to Make a Minimalist Baby Registry

 Best Infant Travel Systems- How to Find the RIGHT One!